gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 **Also previously implemented in PHP!**

 **What is a Reference Project?**
-My definition of a reference project is an arbitrary complex project that *you* the developer know how to solve, and usually like solving.
+My definition of a reference project is an arbitrary complex project that *you* the developer know how to solve and usually like solving.
-The goal is to act as a non trivial learning aide for new tech, or to push yourself to reach a new goal.
+The goal is for it to act as a non trivial learning aide.
+To assist in learning new tech, or to help push yourself to reach a new goal.

-A common reference project is implementing something like a Sudoku solver every time you change languages to give you an idea of the basics on the new language.
+A common reference project is implementing something like a Sudoku solver every time you change language.
+With the hope that it gives you a good feel for the basics on the new language.

 A reasonably complex reference project I like is a web-mapping app that integrates with a database full of [Australian Census Data Pack data](https://datapacks.censusdata.abs.gov.au/datapacks/).